According to the Mayo Clinic, diabetes refers to a group of diseases that

 Diabetes Education Program approved by the American Diabetes Association.
 It is provided by Registered

-techniques necessary to follow your doctor's treatment plan.
+tools, skills and techniques necessary to follow your doctor's treatment plan.

 For more information: